WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

   </tr>
 </table>

 The OCA specification v1.0 can be found on in reference [[17](https://oca.colossi.network/v1.1.0-rc.html)] together with additional documentation and code examples.
-In addition, for sake of completness  we provide a short version of the OCA specification at the time of the RWOT11 conference as an appendix.
+In addition, for sake of completeness, we provide a short version of the OCA specification at the time of the RWOT11 conference as an appendix.

 ## 5. Conclusions

-*"Naked VCs do not scale; they must be dressed !"* could be the punch line conclusion of this work.
+*"Naked VCs do not scale; they must be dressed!"* could be the punch-line conclusion of this work.
 However, we point to something more profound.
 In part of the text, we use the terminology of "verifiable information" instead of "verifiable credential".
 This distinction underlines that, often, it is the purpose and the authenticity of information that drives user interaction.
 The trust relationship between the two parties of a transaction can emerge from a digital system only if the presentation of the information in the users' context and the liability of each interacting party is secured and expressed in a simple form.
-Fredrik and the swiss pharmacist each rely upon their own digital systems that must provide an assurance level matching the potential risk of a transaction.
+Fredrik and the Swiss pharmacist each rely upon their own digital systems that must provide an assurance level matching the potential risk of a transaction.

-The challenges we presented, credential presentation, data exchange agreements, accessibility and international requirements all point in the same direction.
-Verifiable credentials to be used in a broad ecosystem will require a strong link (in the cryptographic sense) to other data objects.
+The challenges we presented, credential presentation, data exchange agreements, accessibility, and international requirements all point in the same direction.
+For verifiable credentials to be used in a broad ecosystem will require a strong link (in the cryptographic sense) to other data objects.

 We provided a view of the current state-of-the-art and a constructive approach to address these challenges using the existing DEXA and OCA protocols.

 Our approach is a Self-Sovereign not because of an SSI technology but because the user (e.g. Fredrik, Pharmacist) is the holder and driver of the contextual use of verifiable information.
 Specifically, this means:

 1. the user is the carrier of trust across ecosystems (see EU Horizon 2020 projects eSSIF-Lab DKMS-4-SSI [17] , eSSIF-Lab Dynamic Data Sharing Engine [16], DAPSI Digital Immunization Passport [15]);
-2. the organisations partake in cross-border data exchange in a scalable, regulatory-compliant and auditable manner.
+2. the organisations partake in cross-border data exchange in a scalable, regulatory-compliant, and auditable manner.

 Those stakeholders will find data interactions through user-centric data agreements exciting.
 However, the most compelling factor is the interoperability requirements defined by HIE and EHDS concerning jurisdictional and sectoral regulations.
 Rather than a secondary process to meet inclusivity compliance requirements, this steers consideration of up-front accessibility requirements as key to enabling interoperability at scale.